mrpdaemon/gentoo-overlay/README.md

 * Scripts I use for maintaining my Gentoo systems (mrpdaemon-gentoo-scripts)
 * Brother HL-2270DW printer drivers for CUPS
-* FUSE-based MTP filesystem for connecting to Android devices (jmtpfs)
 * GNOME scripts for automounting encfs volumes (gnome-encfs)
 * Meld diff viewer with patch to show deletions as red
 * gtksourceview-2 with patch to change default style to mrpdaemon/gtksourceview-theme